GenericMappingTools/gmt/trunk/doc/rst/source/grdimage.rst

 grdimage
 ********

+.. only:: not man

     grdimage - Project grids or images and plot them on maps

 Synopsis
 --------